bendaten/flask_tutorial/README.md

   - 60 to 90 min - about an hour ago
   - 2 to 60 min - <x> minutes ago
   - <2 min - a moment ago

+### Chapter 10: Email Support
+Reset password through an emailed link
+- Flask-Mail and JSON Web Tokens
+- encoding/decoding with JWT
+- sending and validating the token via email
+- implementing the email request and reset password page
+- asynchronous process with threading